rinajhinjhina/rohanfaiyaz/content/post/context.md

 While redux is great and I personally am a big fan of it, it has its fair share of detractors.

 - The first problem a lot of people have is that it is very boilerplate-y.
-This is especially apparent when you have an app that initially doesn't need global state, and then suddenly you realize you do and then \*_BOOM_\* 200+ lines added in one commit.
+This is especially apparent when you have an app that initially doesn't need global state, and then later on you realize you do and then \***_BOOM_**\* 200+ lines added in one commit.
+And every time global state has to be pulled in for a component, this extra boilerplate has to added in.

-- Redux is opinionated imposes limitations.
+- Redux is opinionated and imposes limitations.
 Your state has to be represented as objects and arrays.
 Your logic for changing states have to be pure functions.
 These are limitations that most apps could do without.

 - Redux has a learning curve of its own.
 This true for me personally, because React seemed very fun as a beginner until I hit the wall of Redux.
-These advanced high level patterns are something a beginner is not likely to appreciate.
+These advanced high level patterns are something a beginner is not likely to appreciate or understand.

-- Using Redux means adding about an extra 10kb to the bundle size.
+- Using Redux means adding about an extra 10kb to the bundle size, which is something we would all like to avoid if possible.

 Several other state management libraries have propped up such as MobX to solve the shortcomings of Redux, but each have their own trade-offs.
-Furthermore, all of them are external dependencies that people would rather not bulk up in their bundle size.
-In fact the reason redux became so popular was because there was no official solution to this problem blessed by the _React core team_.
+Furthermore, all of them are still external dependencies that would bulk up the bundle size.

 _But surely something this important has a native implementation?
 Right?_